From Paul Geithner's Triumph Spitfire

 wheel_studs.jpg

-Make sure these studs aren't too long for your application (e.g., having your closed-end lug nuts bottom-out on the ends of the studs before they seat on the wheel).
-If they are too long (unlikely with alloy wheels and typical lug nuts), then you can drill-out the blind hole in each of the nuts a bit more, use open-end lug nuts or just shorten the threaded ends of the studs a little bit.
-Also, there will be about 1 or 2mm of the unthreaded shank portion of the studs exposed through the hubs and drums (see photo below).
+These Freelander studs should work fine with any alloy wheels on a Spitfire or GT6.
+However, if you find the studs to be too long for your application, like if you’re using closed-end lug nuts and they bottom-out on the ends of the studs before they seat on the wheel (possible with thin center section steel wheels but very unlikely with alloy wheels), there are some simple options.
+These include drilling-out the blind hole in each closed-end lug nut a little bit more, using open-ended lug nuts or just shortening the threaded ends of the studs a little bit before installing them.
+Also, because the shoulder of the Freelander studs is a bit longer than the stock studs, there will be about 1/16 inch of it exposed through the front hubs and rear drums (see photos below).
 If using steel wheels or alloy wheels with mag lug nuts, check to see that the nuts seat all the way.
 There shouldn't be a problem, but if there is, then drill-out the first 2mm of thread in the nuts.
-With alloy wheels that use cone seat nuts, these studs are fine as-is and they work great.
+With alloy wheels that use cone-seat (i.e., acorn) nuts, there are no issues.

-With the new size studs, you'll need new matching thread lug nuts too, and these are commonly available from wheel suppliers, auto parts retailers or specialty vendors like Lug Nut King.
-A good torque range for nuts on the M12x1.5 studs is 66-86 ft-lbs (i.e., 89-117 N-m).
+With the new size studs, you'll need new, matching thread lug nuts too, and these are commonly available from wheel suppliers, auto parts retailers or specialty vendors like Lug Nut King.
+A good torque range for nuts on M12x1.5 studs is 66-86 ft-lbs (i.e., 89-117 N-m).

 Paul Geithner